 The episode “In The Pale Moonlight” is definitely one of those episodes, not just in Star Trek canon, but in science fiction, that truly stands out as amazing for many reasons.
-For one, it flies in the face of Gene Roddenberry’s original vision of what Star Trek was supposed to be about; a utopic paradise where everyone gets along, conflicts were always quickly resolved, and no one has any moral qualms or conflicts that last longer than the commercial break.
+For one, it flies in the face of Gene Roddenberry’s original vision of what Star Trek was supposed to be about; a utopian paradise where everyone gets along, conflicts (if any) were always quickly resolved, and no one has any moral qualms or conflicts that last longer than the commercial break.
 And the fact that the episode so defiantly (no pun intended) stands in contrast to that vision, on top of some amazing acting & writing, are why fans & critics have consistently put on lists of the top 3 Star Trek episodes ever put to film.

 Now I have to tell you, this is very spoiler heavy, so if you haven’t seen the episode yet, don’t read on, I’m warning you!